WRSYS/helm-charts/charts/cloudflare-tunnel/README.md

 # Cloudflare Tunnel Helm Chart

 This Helm chart creates a `cloudflared` deployment, which sets up a reverse tunnel for an environment.
+This is a direct copy of: https://github.com/cloudflare/helm-charts/tree/main/charts/cloudflare-tunnel but we manage versions a bit better.

 ## Prerequisites